dyson

 Learn More About the Student Investment Center>

-The Dyson Center is the home of the School of Social and Behavioral Sciences, which houses the College's programs in Criminal Justice, Education, Psychology, and Social Work.
+The Dyson Center is the home of the School of Social and Behavioral Sciences, which houses the College's programs in Crime and Justice Studies, Education, Psychology, and Social Work.
 The students of these programs will see extensive benefits from the building’s expansion.
 The building will feature new dedicated spaces for the School, including:

 • a dedicated contemporary STEM laboratory with adjoining Maker Space for teacher education candidates,

-• mock courtroom and command center for criminal justice training,
+• mock courtroom and for criminal justice training,

 • counseling and Social Work suite designed for training in individual, group, and family therapy,